TheGreatHegazi/Image-repository/README.md

 # Welcome to my Shopify challenge

-In order to start using my image repository please run the following command. ( make sure you have docker and docker compose up to date and have docker already started.)
+In order to start using my image repository please run the following command in the image-repository folder. ( make sure you have docker and docker compose up to date and have docker already started.)

 ` ./init1.sh `